Capital of Scotland from the rich and glorious past,

 Dominating the Old Town is another hill, Calton Hill, which features Greek-inspired monuments that have earned it the nickname of ‘Athens of the North’, including the Doric Old Royal High School and the monument dedicated to the national poet Robert Burns.

-The Doric Old Royal High School
+The Doric Old Royal High School, Edinburgh.
+Photo: Copyright © Sisterscom.com, Shutterstock

-The new town
+The new town of Edinburgh

-The New Town of Edinburgh , the more ‘modern’ part of the town, built in the mid-eighteenth century, is an impressive example of the golden age of Scotland, the Georgian period (1760-1830), and features the classical architecture of the time in which buildings, squares, gardens and flower-filled paths come together with elegance.
+The New Town of Edinburgh, the more ‘modern’ part of the town, built in the mid-eighteenth century, is an impressive example of the golden age of Scotland, the Georgian period (1760-1830), and features the classical architecture of the time in which buildings, squares, gardens and flower-filled paths come together with elegance.

-In the heart of this district, the Georgian House, with its elegant furnishings, offers a glimpse of the life of aristocrats over 200 years ago.
-The New Town is also home to the magnificent Charlotte Square, designed in 1820 by the most famous architect of the time, Robert Adam.
 The two towns are divided by the Princess Street Gardens, a serene green space, at the end of which are 287 steps leading to the top of the hill where the Scott Monument sits with an unbeatable view.
 This small monument is dedicated to Sir Walter Scott, the Scottish author of celebrated novels, pride of a nation that wanted to honour him with the largest monument in the world dedicated to a writer.

-The Festival
+The Festival of Edinburgh

 In addition to its majestic monuments, the city of Edinburgh is also famous for the Edinburgh International Festival, the world’s largest arts festival, which takes place each year during the last three weeks of August and presents plays, classical music and opera performances and dancing with artists coming from all countries.
 A dozen other events also take place during this busy period, including festivals dedicated to musical bands, books, science and jazz and blues.